jacoblindev/ai-pair-dev/rules/create-prd.md

 Purpose: Produce a PRD clear enough for a junior developer to implement, while also steering structure and sustainability.
 Keep it concise, testable, and specific.

+Reader assumptions: Write for a junior developer; be explicit, avoid jargon; prefer examples over prose.

 This is the v2 of the original guidance; the flow and intent are preserved: clarify → specify the product → constrain the solution.
 New in v2 are required sections to encode architecture and guardrails.

 ---